 When your internal dialogue is overwhelmingly negative, it can have a profound effect on your health.
 It’s easier to feel overwhelmed when the thoughts in your head leap from one negative thought to the next.

-If you feel that you overanalyze events or have a pervasive pessimistic outlook, cognitive behavioral therapy program can help you take charge over your thoughts and your life.
+If you feel that you overanalyze events or have a pervasive pessimistic outlook, a cognitive-behavioral therapy program can help you take charge of your thoughts and your life.
 CBT teaches a new way of thinking so that instead of having thoughts that are automatically negative, you can learn new patterns of more realistic, positive thinking.
 Additionally, treatment through a CBT treatment center can work in conjunction with addiction therapy center programs or a mental health therapy program to aid in recovery from addiction and poor mental health.

 CBT is commonly used to treat: